freezeknife/Anime-/README.md

 important anime in that network and if the rating is too low we shall move to the next anime in the page rank.

 ## Frontend
-Have not thought about the final process yet, but currently plan to use flutter for this project.
+Have not thought about the final process yet, but currently plan to use flutter for this part.